Benefits and Limitations of Communication in Multi-Agent Reasoning: Clarifications

 Indeed, various papers have proposed strategies where different agents process the same input and solve the problem through mechanisms such as debating or voting \citep{wang2022self, dhuliawala-etal-2024-chain, du2023improvingfactualityreasoninglanguage, wang2024mixtureofagentsenhanceslargelanguage}.
 An important special case is Self-Consistency \citep{wang2022self}, where agents solve a problem independently and vote at the end.

 These techniques fall outside of the scope of our research, which focuses on the \emph{expressivity} of collaborative and multi-agent reasoning strategies.
 In contrast, these strategies fundamentally leverage the inherent \emph{stochasticity} of trained LLMs to reduce noise and overcome failures.
 However, these techniques do not increase the intrinsic expressivity of the multi-agent system (e.g., using multiple agents to solve the same state tracking problem and performing voting may reduce error rate, but does not increase the worst-case expressivity of the model.).
+We further take this up in Appendix~\ref{sec:comparison-to-voting}.

 \item \textit{Some of the protocols described in the theory seem quite intricate.
 Can the protocols described in the theory be linked to protocols from the applied literature?}

 Indeed, our results provide a rigorous foundation for certain approaches that have links to ideas from the applied literature.
 Related to the first regime in our theory (Section~\ref{sec:associative-recall}), in various studies, a single query is broadcast and worker agents each inspect only their local shard for an answer, returning a candidate and confidence to a lightweight aggregator that selects or fuses the outputs (e.g., \citep{zhou-etal-2025-llmxmapreduce,chang-etal-2025-main,arXiv:2402.05359,arXiv:2412.05838,yang2025splitrag}.
 In our second regime (Section~\ref{subsec:state_tracking}), recursive aggregation is optimal; this again is related to some existing approaches in the applied literature: agents iteratively compose partial states via tree-structured reduce/merge operators (e.g., parallel scan/prefix-sum and divide-and-conquer), so a global answer is assembled from local summaries with shallow, e.g. logarithmic, communication depth (e.g., \citep{kim-kim-2025-nexussum,zhou-etal-2025-llmxmapreduce,xiao2025long,arXiv:2506.16411}).
 In our third regime (Section~\ref{subsec:khop}), we prove sequential, multi-hop handoffs optimal; this again links to approaches where the system must iteratively query different agents’ shards in a back-and-forth chain—passing intermediate facts as state—so communication depth scales with the hop count (e.g., \cite{yang2025splitrag,liu2025hmraghierarchicalmultiagentmultimodal,nguyen2025marag,wang2024learningbreakknowledgeenhancedreasoning}).